-Only Alloy 740 and Haynes 282 satisfied the ASME code.
-The material selection for the PHXs will be further discussed in Deliverable 1.3 of Work Package 1.
+Alloy 740H and Haynes 282 satisfied the ASME code under the harsh occurring conditions within the HX.
+The material selection for the HXs will be further discussed in the section 3.4.
+Details can also be found in Deliverable 1.3.